MERingrose/MERingrose/README.md

 👋 Hi, I’m Mark. (@MERingrose)

-I build healthy, awesome software products for people to enhance their lives.
+I love to build healthy, awesome software products for people to enhance their lives.

 ✌️